ashwinpillai/MovieReocmmend/README.md

 Replace <your_api_key> in app.py with your actual TMDb API key.

 ## Usage
-**Sign Up**: Create a new user account to access the recommendation system.
+-**Sign Up**: Create a new user account to access the recommendation system.
-**Log In**: Existing users can log in securely.
+*Log In**: Existing users can log in securely.
 **Home Page**: Browse movie suggestions and enter movie titles for recommendations.
 **Recommendation** Page: View details of selected movies, including trailers, reviews, and cast information.

 ## How It Works
 The application uses Flask as a web framework to handle user requests and render HTML templates.
 Here’s an overview of its functionality:

-**Login and Signup**: Users can create accounts securely using a signup form.
+- **Login and Signup**: Users can create accounts securely using a signup form.
 Existing users can log in with their credentials.
-**Movie Recommendation**: Uses a machine learning model (loaded from nlp_model.pkl) and TF-IDF vectorizer (from tranform.pkl) to recommend movies based on user input.
+- **Movie Recommendation**: Uses a machine learning model (loaded from nlp_model.pkl) and TF-IDF vectorizer (from tranform.pkl) to recommend movies based on user input.
-**External APIs**: Fetches movie data, trailers, and reviews from external APIs such as TMDb and IMDB to enrich the user experience.
+- **External APIs**: Fetches movie data, trailers, and reviews from external APIs such as TMDb and IMDB to enrich the user experience.
-**Data Persistence**: User account information is stored securely in an SQLite database (Account.db).
+- **Data Persistence**: User account information is stored securely in an SQLite database (Account.db).

 ## Folder Structure
-**pkl/:** Contains serialized machine learning models (nlp_model.pkl, tranform.pkl).
+- **pkl/:** Contains serialized machine learning models (nlp_model.pkl, tranform.pkl).
-**datasets/:** Stores CSV data (main_data.csv) used for movie similarity calculations.
+- **datasets/:** Stores CSV data (main_data.csv) used for movie similarity calculations.
-**templates/:** HTML templates for rendering user interfaces (login.html, signup.html, home.html, recommend.html).
+- **templates/:** HTML templates for rendering user interfaces (login.html, signup.html, home.html, recommend.html).
-**static/:** Static files like CSS (style.css) and JavaScript (main.js) for front-end functionality.
+- **static/:** Static files like CSS (style.css) and JavaScript (main.js) for front-end functionality.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit an issue or a pull request.